top of page

 Rector's Welcome

-As both a Cathedral, inasmuch as it is the proper church of the Archbishop of Denver, and a Basilica, insofar as it was granted the papal honors by Pope St John Paul II in 1979, Denver’s Cathedral Basilica proudly plays host this whole year to Jubilee pilgrims.
-In coming to the Cathedral Basilica as ‘Pilgrims of Hope’, we seek to encounter the person of Jesus Christ, the power of his grace, and the pardon of his extravagant mercies.
+In calling the 2025 Holy Year, Pope Francis has extended all the graces of the Jubilee out from Rome to the cathedral churches and basilicas of the world.
+As both a Cathedral and a Basilica, Denver’s Cathedral Basilica proudly plays host this whole year to Jubilee pilgrims.
+In coming to the Cathedral Basilica as ‘Pilgrims of Hope’, we seek to encounter the person of Jesus Christ, the power of his grace, and his pardon.

-As Rector of the Cathedral Basilica, I invite you and yours on pilgrimage to the Cathedral Basilica this year: to behold the Jubilee Cross in the sanctuary, to participate in the sacred worship of the Mother Church of the Archdiocese, and to pray for the grace of the Jubilee Indulgence.
+I invite you and yours on pilgrimage to the Cathedral Basilica this year: to behold the Jubilee Cross in the sanctuary, to participate in the sacred worship of the Mother Church of the Archdiocese, and to pray for the grace of the Jubilee Indulgence.
 In a venerable tradition dating back to the High Middle Ages, the Pope has once more issued the invitation to all Christ’s faithful, and so we at the Cathedral Basilica of the Immaculate Conception stand at the ready to welcome you on this journey of hope.

 Eucharistic-Prayer-scaled_edited.jpg